-If York is unable to maintain or resume normal operations, selected operations may be transferred to Pershing LLC.
-Their contact information can be obtained from the "Important Information and Disclosures/Role of Pershing" section near the end of your monthly statement, or from their website at https://www.pershing.com/_global-assets/pdf/disclosures/per-business-continuity.pdf
+If York is unable to maintain or resume normal operations, selected operations may be transferred to Axos Clearing LLC.
+Their contact information can be obtained from your monthly statement, or from their website at https://www.axosclearing.com/contact-us/

 In the event of any disruption, York Securities has a plan in place to communicate any necessary emergency information via it's website, email, or telephone, to its customers, business partners, regulators, etc., as needed.
-If you have further questions about our business continuity planning, please contact us (telephone: 212-766-0230 / e-mail:email@example.com).
-Contact information is also displayed in the "Client Service Information" section on page 2 of your monthly statements or at the Company Info page: http://www.tradingdirect.com/Contact
+If you have further questions about our business continuity planning, please contact us (telephone: 212-766-0230 / e-mail:firstname.lastname@example.org).
+Contact information is also displayed on your monthly statements or at the Company Info page: http://www.tradingdirect.com/Contact

 As a discount broker, Trading Direct, a division of York Securities, Inc., does not render advice as to security selection, nor give tax or legal advice.
 Trading Direct offers investment information and research from Independent Third Party Vendors believed to be reliable.
 This investment information and research is provided for general information only and is not to be construed as an offer to sell or a solicitation of an offer to buy any investment security by Trading Direct.
 These independent third party vendors may render any opinions or recommendations they desire.
 Trading Direct, a division of York Securities Inc. does not make any warranties or guarantees in any way with regard to this research or investment information.
 TRADING DIRECT, A DIVISION OF YORK SECURITIES INC. GIVES NO EXPRESS OR IMPLIED WARRANTIES (INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE) WITH RESPECT TO THE INFORMATION.